Tropical Storm Lupit (2021): Japan

-Two persons- one in Okayama Prefecture and another in Shimane Prefecture were reported dead due to the storm.
-Damages in Aomori were tallied to be at ¥500 million ($5.28 million), while damage in Shimane totaled ¥21.6 billion ($196.70 million) from prolonged rains from Lupit and downpours that started on August 12.
+Two people—one in Okayama Prefecture and another in Shimane Prefecture—were reported dead due to the storm.
+Damages in Aomori were tallied to be at ¥500 million (US$5.28 million), while damage in Shimane totaled ¥21.6 billion ($196.70 million) from prolonged rains from Lupit and downpours that started on August 12.

 The Japan National High-school Baseball Championship, was postponed due to Lupit on August 9.